mrshub/mrshub-website/_pages/software_contribute.md

 * If you want, you can add a square image (in .PNG or .JPG format) to your submission.
 We will use this image to be displayed next to its entry on the [MRSHub software collection page](https://www.mrshub.org/software/), and to its repository in the [MRSHub GitHub account](https://github.com/mrshub).

-## Submitting through e-mail

-Create a .zip file containing the code folder and example data, `SUBMISSION.md` and `LICENSE.md`.
-Send this .ZIP file via [e-mail (remove the dashes)](goe-ltzs-1(a)jh-mi.edu) or include a link to a file hoster where we can access it.

 ## Submitting through the MRSHub forum

 Create a new topic in the [MRSHub forum](https://forum.mrshub.org) with the basic submission information.
 Preface the title of the topic with [CODE SUBMISSION].
 Upload a .ZIP file containing the code folder, example data, `SUBMISSION.md` and `LICENSE.md` to a file hoster where we can access it, and include the link in your topic.